-- Mayors Skills Academies launched in Creative Industries, Digital and Hospitality. - Mayors Skills Quality Mark for Hospitality, Digital and Creative Industries. - Dylan Patel, Compass Chef De Partie (CDP) apprentice won the national Multicultural Apprenticeship Award 2023 in the Retail, Hospitality and Tourism. - Royal Academy of Culinary Arts (RACA) Commis chef apprentice Robin Borchard-Giwa won a place on the CCCG Turing Scheme. student mobility opportunity to South Korea. - Past CDP apprentice in the final of Association of Pastry Chefs' (APC Dessert of the Year competition. - Past RACA apprentice, April Lily Partridge won 2023 Roux Scholarship Award. - Current CDP apprentice Elycia Rayner made the Torque D'Or final. - 2 recent apprentices, one from Hartwell House Ben Mabley and another from Scotts (Caprice Holdings) Joshua Singer through to the semi-finals of CGC National Chef of the Year 2023 Award. - Part time L3 Patisserie learner, Charlotte Vickers won highly commended in the final of the Annual Awards of Excellence. - Part time level 2 learner won first prize for the Felchin Chocolate Awards and won a 2-week trip to Switzerland to study chocolate. - Two Compass learners one commis chef and one CDP through to the semi-finals of the Compass Apprentice Chef of the Year Awards and Jess Miller won. - Level 3 part time learner through to the final of the Craft Guild of Chefs (CGC) Graduate Awards, in pastry

-received highest achiever award.

-- Hotel, Restaurant and Catering (HRC) Apprenticeship Awards / part time team totalling Gold x, Silver x

-16, Bronze x 5 and Certificate of Merit x 7.
+- Mayors Skills Academies launched in Creative Industries, Digital and Hospitality. - Mayors Skills Quality Mark for Hospitality, Digital and Creative Industries. - Dylan Patel, Compass Chef De Partie (CDP) apprentice, won the national Multicultural Apprenticeship Award 2023 in the Retail, Hospitality and Tourism. - Royal Academy of Culinary Arts (RACA) Commis chef apprentice Robin Borchard-Giwa won a place on the CCCG Turing Scheme student mobility opportunity to South Korea. - Past CDP apprentice in the final of Association of Pastry Chefs' (APC) Dessert of the Year competition. - Past RACA apprentice, April Lily Partridge, won 2023 Roux Scholarship Award. - Current CDP apprentice Elycia Rayner made the Toque d'Or final. - Two recent apprentices, one from Hartwell House, Ben Mabley, and another from Scotts (Caprice Holdings), Joshua Singer, through to the semi-finals of Craft Guild of Chefs (CGC) National Chef of the Year 2023 Award. - Part-time L3 Patisserie learner, Charlotte Vickers won highly commended in the final of the Annual Awards of Excellence. - Part-time level 2 learner won first prize for the Felchin Chocolate Awards and won a 2-week trip to Switzerland to study chocolate. - Two Compass learners one commis chef and one CDP through to the semi-finals of the Compass Apprentice Chef of the Year Awards and Jess Miller won. - Level 3 part-time learner through to the final of the CGC Graduate Awards in pastry received highest achiever award. - Hotel, Restaurant and Catering (HRC) Apprenticeship Awards / part-time team totalling Gold x, Silver x 16, Bronze x 5 and Certificate of Merit x 7.